-Non-employee directors of Sempra Energy who were directors of Pacific Enterprises or Enova Corporation at the time of the business combination of the two companies (currently all of the non-employee directors) continue to accrue retirement benefits (subject to certain maximum years of service credit) for service as non-employee directors of Sempra Energy.
-Benefits commence upon the later of retirement as a director or attaining age 65 and continue for a maximum period equal to the director's combined years of service as a director of Sempra Energy and Pacific Enterprises or Enova Corporation.
+Non-employee directors of Sempra Energy who were directors of Enova Corporation and Pacific Enterprises at the time of the business combination of the two companies (currently all of the non-employee directors) continue to accrue retirement benefits (subject to certain maximum years of service credit) for service as non-employee directors of Sempra Energy.
+Benefits commence upon the later of retirement as a director or attaining age 65 and continue for a maximum period equal to the director's combined years of service as a director of Sempra Energy and Enova Corporation or Pacific Enterprises.
 The annual benefit is the sum of Sempra Energy's then current annual retainer and ten times the then current board meeting fee.
+All of the outstanding SDG&E Common Stock is owned by Enova Corporation and none of the Company's directors or officers owns any SDG&E Cumulative Preferred or Preference Stock.